FAQs

 Dogs

-Well behaved dogs on leads are welcome at the Illuminations, but owners should be aware that the fireworks at 9pm on Saturday are loud and can cause distress to some animals.
+Well behaved dogs on leads are welcome at the Illuminations, but owners should be aware that the fireworks at 8.30pm on Saturdays and the final Sunday are loud and can cause distress to some animals.
 Here's some advice from the RSPCA on pets and fireworks.

 What happens to the entrance money?